Thank you for considering a purchase from Logo That Polo.

 3.1.
 We may collect and process the following data about you:

 (a) information we collect: this is information about you that you give us by filling in forms on our site or by corresponding with us by phone, e-mail or otherwise.
 It includes information you provide if you register to use our site, subscribe to our service, and when you report a problem with our site.
 The information you give us may include your

 - Technical information (such as IP address)

-Information about your transaction, including your payment card details when you purchase products or services.
+Information about your transactions when you purchase products or services.

 The communications you exchange with us (for example, your emails, letters, calls, or your messages) When you contact us or you are contacted by us

 Your posts and messages on social media directed to us.
 When you interact with us on social media

 Your feedback When you reply to our requests for feedback or participate in our customer surveys

 Information about how you use our website when you navigate on our website

 Information that relates to your memberships/account.
 When you open an account